tuan1604LTS/demo/README.md

-# hello world
+# say hello from the other side
-# nguyen thanh tuan
-# i am a software engineer